sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 _PRO TIP: You can use the agent API `/events` endpoint to create proxy entities by including a `proxy_entity_name` attribute within the `check` scope._

-#### Creating a "dead man's switch"
+#### Detecting silent failures

-The Sensu agent API in combination with check TTLs can be used to create what's commonly referred to as a "dead man's switch".
+You can use the Sensu agent API in combination with the check time-to-live attribute (TTL) to detect silent failures, creating what's commonly referred to as a "dead man's switch" (source: [Wikipedia][20]).
-Outside of the software industry, a dead man's switch is a switch that is triggered automatically if a human operator becomes incapacitated (source: [Wikipedia][20]).

-However, Sensu is more interested in detecting silent failures than incapacitated human operators.

-By using check TTLs, Sensu is able to set an expectation that a Sensu agent continues to publish results for a check at a regular interval.
+By using check TTLs, Sensu is able to set an expectation that a Sensu agent continues to publish events for a check at a regular interval.
-If a Sensu agent fails to publish a check result and the check TTL expires, Sensu creates an alert to indicate the silent failure.
+If a Sensu agent fails to publish an event and the check TTL expires, Sensu creates a event with a status of `1` (warning) to indicate the silent failure.

-For more information on check TTLs, please refer to [the check attributes reference][14].
+For more information on check TTLs, see the [the check reference][44].

 A great use case for the Sensu agent API is to create a dead man's switch to ensure that backup scripts continue to run successfully at regular intervals.

-If an external source sends a Sensu check result with a check TTL to the Sensu agent API, Sensu expects another check result from the same external source before the TTL expires.
+If an external source sends a Sensu event with a check TTL to the Sensu agent API, Sensu expects another event from the same external source before the TTL expires.

-The following is an example of external check result input via the Sensu agent API using a check TTL to create a dead man's switch for MySQL backups.
+The following is an example of external event input via the Sensu agent API using a check TTL to create a dead man's switch for MySQL backups.
 The example uses a check TTL of `25200` seconds (7 hours).

-A MySQL backup script using the following code would be expected to continue to send a check result at least once every 7 hours or Sensu creates an alert to indicate the silent failure.
+A MySQL backup script using the following code would be expected to continue to send an event at least once every 7 hours or Sensu creates an alert to indicate the silent failure.

 {{< highlight shell >}}
 curl -X POST \